top of page

 Food

-Citing the USDA, a single person household can spend around $300-400 a month on food.
+Citing the USDA, a single-person household can spend around $300-400 a month on food.

-In Japan, a single person household can spend around 38,000-43,000円 ($263.63-298.32).
+In Japan, that same household can spend around ¥38,000-43,000 ($263.63-298.32).

 Breaking It All Down